ubc-mgem-fcor599/github-tutorial/README.md

 Please follow the steps below:

 1. Clone the GitHub Repo to your local computer using method of choice (GitHub Desktop, command line etc.)
-2. Create a new Branch
+2. Create a new Branch called "LASTNAME_FIRSTNAME_branch"
 3. Publish Branch
 4. Set up a file organization structure for a new project with at least 3 folders 📁
 5. Delete this markdown file